CityHallin/Cityhallin/README.md

 <img src="./images/rebo.gif" width="80px"> <img src="./images/cat2.gif" width="100px"> <img src="./images/servers.gif" width="150px">

 ***CityHallin*** here.
 I'm a System Administrator and Cloud Automation Engineer living in the US.
-I've been in the technology business for over 12 years.
-Most of my career has been in the sysadmin world, but in the last couple of years I have shifted to the cloud; mainly Azure.
+Most of my career has been in the sysadmin world, but in the last couple of years I have shifted to the cloud; mainly Microsoft Azure.

 ### Public Key Info